FAQ

 What data sources does TrueCost use?

-We use the Medicare Physician Fee Schedule (MPFS) for baseline procedure rates, CMS Geographic Practice Cost Indexes (GPCI) for regional cost adjustments, and publicly available hospital price transparency data required by the No Surprises Act.
+We use the Medicare Physician Fee Schedule for baseline procedure rates, CMS Geographic Practice Cost Indexes (GPCI) for regional cost adjustments, and publicly available hospital price transparency data required by the No Surprises Act.
 Our pricing calculator uses 2026 RVU values and conversion factors published by CMS.

 Still have questions?